 Many consider Michael Jordan to be the greatest player in the history of the NBA.
 So it comes as no surprise that Jordan also has one of the most incredible verticals of all time.

-Elevating up to a height of 48 inches, it is no wonder that Jordan earned the nickname “His Airness.”
-Or in other terms, Jordan can jump so high that his head reaches six inches above the rim.
+Possibly elevating up to a height of 48 inches, it is no wonder that Jordan earned the nickname “His Airness.”
+Or in other terms, Jordan can leap so high that his head reaches six inches above the rim.

 Highlights of Jordan sizing up his opponent, preparing for takeoff on approach, and eventually gliding through the air are forever etched in the memories of basketball fans.
 Just one example of this is his iconic slam dunk from the free-throw line at the 1988 Slam Dunk Contest.